 Your kids will freak out if you freak out.
 They are always watching you to see how they should react so try to stay positive about your flight delay.
 It isn’t easy, and I can’t always do it myself, but try your best.

 When you’re traveling with young kids, make sure to bring extra diapers, wipes, and snacks in your carry-on.
 Plus, download a few episodes of some mind-numbing kid’s TV show on your phone or tablet.
 Then you’ll be ready for any delay.
 As I’ve said before, plane travel is no ordinary time so make it fun for your kids by letting them have more snacks and more screen time than they might normally have at home.
-Also, don’t forget the back-up battery!
+Also, don’t forget the !

 When your flight is delayed, make sure to ask for meal vouchers.
 Even the stingiest airline will be sympathetic to a parent with young kids.
 You don’t want to use all the snacks you packed for the plane while you’re waiting in the airport.
 But snacks are essential during a flight delay.
 If the airline does provide meal vouchers, let your kids have a little fun and pick out their own snacks on someone else’s dollar.